New Year's Day Fire Destroys Palisades Interstate Parkway Police HQ

 It was declared under control in less than an hour.

-Responding companies included tankers and/or ladders from: Closter, Alpine, Norwood, Northvale, Demarest, Tenafly, Fort Lee, Ridgefield, Saddle River, Upper Saddle River and Sparkill.
+Responding fire companies included: Closter, Alpine, Norwood, Northvale, Demarest, Tenafly, Fort Lee, Ridgefield and Sparkill.

 Engines from Old Tappan and Closter were standing by at Alpine fire headquarters.
 Closter EMS and Rescue also responded, as did an EMS unit from Englewood Hospital and Medical Center.